littledan/spec/document/execution/instructions.rst

 2. :ref:`Jump <exec-jump>` to the start of the instruction sequence :math:`\instr^\ast`.

 .. note::
-   No reduction rule is needed in the formal notation for entering an instruction sequence.
+   No formal reduction rule is needed for entering an instruction sequence, because the label :math:`L` is embedded into the :ref:`administrative instruction <syntax-instr-admin>` already reduced to.

 .. _exec-instr-seq-exit: